cds 1.4.0

 bool empty () const

-Checks if the list is empty.
+Checks whether the list is empty.

 size_t size () const